Trackmania-Asia-OCE/aotc-broadcast-package/README.md

 # AOTC Broadcast Package

 This is the source code for the AOTC broadcast package.
-To see it in action, watch one of the [main broadcasts](https://www.youtube.com/watch?v=39BRNL1tOqA).
+To see it in action, watch one of the [main broadcasts](https://www.youtube.com/watch?v=39BRNL1tOqA), and read [this blog post](https://resir014.xyz/posts/2022/05/31/dynamic-broadcast-overlays-with-google-sheets-and-web-technologies) for more on how it works.

 ## Developing